jethornton/flexgui/docs/source/ini.rst

 	THEME = DARK

-The touch screen file selector defaults to `.ngc` (any case) to add more extensions add EXTENSIONS with other g code extensions seperated by a comma.
+The ile selector defaults to `.ngc` (any case) to add more extensions add EXTENSIONS with other g code extensions seperated by a comma.
 The extensions must be in the form `.ext` with the leading dot.
 ::

 	EXTENSIONS = .nc, .gcode, .xt